brightspot/react-examples/theming/README.md

 ### 4. Add a theme to a CDA endpoint

 - [`ThemingEndpoint.ts`](/theming/brightspot/src/brightspot/example/theming/ThemingEndpoint.ts): Implement the `ContentDeliveryApiThemeable` interface to enable applying themes to a CDA endpoint.
 Make sure your theme is applied to the endpoint.
-See "Apply theme and API client to API endpoint" in the [Using the example application](#using-the-example-application) to review how to apply the theme to an endpoint.
-### 5. Use theme fields in a front-end application

 - [GraphQL fields](/theming/app/src/queries/GetArticles.tsx):
   - `_Theme`: When a theme is applied to an endpoint, the endpoint will expose a `_Theme` root field for theme global styling.